 You can convert a DER-encoded certificate to a PEM-encoded certificate using the following command:

-'''

-openss1 x509 -in cert.crt -inform der -outform pem -out cert.pem

-'''

-where cert.crt is the DER-encoded certificate and cert.pem is the resulting PEM-encoded certificate.
+openssl x509 -in cert.crt -inform der -outform pem -out cert.pem where cert.crt is the DER-encoded certificate and cert.pem is the resulting PEMencoded certificate.

 3. Run the special setup command and answer the prompts.